Urethane Foam Pillow: 5 Key Differences from Memory

 Environmental Impact

 The production of polyurethane foam relies on petrochemicals, which are non-renewable resources.
-Additionally, polyurethane is not biodegradable and can persist in landfills for centuries, raising environmental concerns about its long-term impact.
+Polyurethane is not biodegradable and can persist in landfills for centuries, raising environmental concerns about its long-term impact.
 Eco-conscious consumers might prefer natural alternatives like latex.

 Choosing Your Ideal Urethane Foam Pillow: A Buyer’s Guide